edkashinsky/reaper-reableton-scripts/README.md

 For installation just add this script on toolbar and set "ek_Global Startup Functions" as global startup action via SWS.

-#### ek_Auto grid for MIDI Editor

-It changes grid depending on zoom level in MIDI Editor.
-For installation:
-1. Create custom action
-2. Add to it:
-- View: Zoom horizontally (MIDI relative/mousewheel)
-- This script (ek_Auto grid for MIDI Editor)
-3. Add to this custom script MultiZoom shortcut hotkey
-4. Have fun!

 #### ek_Move cursor or selected MIDI notes left by grid

 If any note is selected, this script moves it to left by grid size.
 And move cursor by grid in other case